-"With conventional BMPs, particulate matter removal costs dollars per pound, anywhere from \$4 to \$41.
+"With conventional BMPs, particulate matter removal cost dollars per pound, anywhere from \$4 to \$41.
 For street sweeping the cost for removing a pound of particulate matter was 10 cents!
 That's really the only thing people need to know."

-- Dr. John Sansalone, principal investigator, U of Florida
+- Dr. John Sansalone, principal investigator